Claim Check-Worthiness Detection: How Well do LLMs Grasp Annotation Guidelines?: Experimental Setup

+In our experiments, we use both closed-source and open-source LLMs.
+For closed source, we use OpenAI models \emph{gpt-turbo-3.5} and \emph{gpt-4-turbo}.
+For open-source models, due to hardware constraints, we chose Llama 3 8B Instruct, which is the top performer in its parameter class.
+To ensure reproducibility and encourage deterministic behaviour, we prompt GPT models with the temperature setting of 0 along with a fixed seed parameter and use greedy sampling with top\_p=1 for open-source models.
+We also experimented with other open-source models.
+Mistral 7B Instruct v0.2 was not compliant with the provided labels, instead giving open-ended answers, even for less verbose prompts.
+See Appendix~\ref{sec:models} for more detailed information on models.

-\subsection{Prompt verbosity}
+\subsection{Prompt Verbosity}

 We first investigate how prompt verbosity affects LLMs' predictive accuracy.
 We hypothesize that the optimal verbosity level depends on the dataset, reflecting the factuality and worthiness criteria differences between the domains.
-While a brief prompt might lack essential details, a comprehensive prompt featuring extensive definitions and examples may make the task more ambiguous for the model.
-Based on the content and style of annotation guidelines, we define the following four levels of verbosity (cf.~Appendix~\ref{sec:prompts} for full prompts):
+While a brief prompt might lack essential details, a comprehensive prompt featuring extensive definitions and examples may make the task more difficult to solve.
+Across datasets and for each prompt level, we aim to preserve the original wording and typography of the annotation guidelines as much as possible since we aim to establish whether guidelines without much intervention can be used as prompts for up-to-par performance.
+We additionally instruct the model to reply using only the provided labels without additional explanation to increase compliance and streamline evaluation.
+For POLI, we use the same question structure as in the annotation -- for instances where the model responded with \emph{Maybe}, we prompt it again with the follow-up question, providing previous responses in the prompt.

-\paragraph{Level V0} serves as the baseline.
-We use a naive zero-shot prompt relying on the models' internal definitions of \emph{factual} and \emph{check-worthy} for the CD and CW tasks, respectively.
-As this prompt does not include the specific worthiness criteria from the guidelines, it serves as a domain-agnostic baseline; \paragraph{Level V1} uses prompts that include the task definition and the set of possible labels but omit detailed explanations of the labels or principles; \paragraph{Level V2} expands on V1 by adding a more detailed explanation of the labels or general annotation principles (or both, in the case of PoliClaim); \paragraph{Level V3} builds on V2 with examples provided to annotators.
-This level is closest to annotation guidelines, encompassing all or most information that the datasets' authors provided in the papers accompanying the datasets.

-Table~\ref{tab:levels_detailed} shows the F1 scores by verbosity level for \emph{gpt-4-turbo} (\emph{gpt-3.5-turbo} generally performed worse; cf.~Appendix~\ref{sec:benchmarks}).
-Predictive accuracy for CD is generally higher than for CW, proving that capturing worthiness is more difficult than identifying factual claims.
-The optimal verbosity level is not consistent across datasets: the performance increases with verbosity levels for CB, but the trend is reversed for ENV.
-We observe no consistent trend for CLEF, POLI, and NEWS datasets.
-The naive baseline prompt outperforms our prompts on POLI and NEWS datasets.
-On the other hand, our prompts outperform some of the previously reported results (cf.~Appendix~\ref{sec:benchmarks}), proving the potential of prompting with annotation guidelines.
+Based on the content and style of annotation guidelines, we define the following four levels of verbosity (cf.~Appendix~\ref{sec:prompts} for full prompts for four verbosity levels across the five datasets):